polywrap/specification/spec/components/Web3API_Client.md

 ## URI resolution algorithm

-A URI redirect is a translation from a given URI pattern (string or regex) to a destination URI (string or Plugin).
+A URI redirect is a translation from a given URI pattern (string or regex) to a destination URI (string or plugin).
 Therefore, it can redirect from one URI, or a set of URIs, to a new URI or a plugin.
-Redirects enable users to provide additional domain resolvers, override existing or have a code in native language that needs to be used as a Web3API as a plugin.
+Redirects enable users to provide additional domain resolvers, override existing or have a code in native language that needs to be used as a part of Web3API as a plugin.

 Included default core plugin redirects are:
  - IPFS with uri `"w3://ens/ipfs.web3api.eth"`